pparthiv/Premier-League-22-23-Forwards-Stats/README.md

 # Premier League 22/23 Forwards Stats

-A dynamic RMarkdown project aiming to visualize the statistical performance of Premier League Forwards 2022/23.
+A dynamic R shinyapp and an RMarkdown project aiming to visualize the statistical performance of Premier League Forwards 2022/23.

 You can view the **app online**, [Premier League 2022/23 Forwards](https://gdjpoi-parthiv-purkayastha.shinyapps.io/EPL_22_23_Forwards/), or go through the steps below to run them on your local machine.